shader-slang/slang/README.md

 * Changes should ideally come in as small pull requests on top of `master`, coming from your own personal fork of the project
 * Large features that will involve multiple contributors or a long development time should be discussed in issues, and broken down into smaller pieces that can be implemented and checked in in stages

-## Contributors

-If you contribute changes to the library, please feel free to add (or remove/update/change) your name here.

-* Yong He
-* Haomin Long
-* Teguh Hofstee
-* Tim Foley
-* Kai-Hwa Yao

 ## License

 The Slang code itself is under the MIT license (see [LICSENSE](LICENSE)).